 Keep in mind that if you adjust even more you can spend less, but it wouldn’t be easy since the cost of petrol itself, while compensated by mostly free lodging, can still be quite high.

-There are travellers who only do Hitchhiking and Couchsurfing and get to reduce their budget even more.
-In this case, I decided to make a general budget for those who want to travel in a camper, which is the most usual way of travelling n NZ.
+Some travelers only do Hitchhiking and Couchsurfing and get to reduce their budget even more.
+In this case, I decided to make a general budget for those who want to travel in a camper, which is the most usual way of traveling n NZ.

-This is an example for those who are going to travel through New Zealand in their holidays, look for a balance between rest, budget and some activities.
+This is an example for those who are going to travel New Zealand during their holidays looking for a balance between rest, budget and some activities.
 Here are some ideas for 3 weeks of travel.
 By “Economy-Style” I’m referring to mid-generous budget.
 Many things can definitely be taken out though!
 Again, this is just an example!

-- Visas and tickets: $ 2800 (total for 2 people).
+Visas and tickets: $3000 (total for 2 people).
 I calculate it a little more expensive assuming you travel during the higher season.
 Flights can be even more expensive, keep that in mind!

-- Purchases and general expenses: Every time I travel and buy gifts I spend between $100 to $300 NZD.
+Purchases and general expenses: Every time I travel and buy gifts I spend between $100 to $300.